AI-Driven Predictive Maintenance with Environmental Context Integration for Connected Vehicles: Simulation, Benchmarking, and Field Validation: Abstract

 \section{Abstract}

 Predictive maintenance for connected vehicles offers the potential to reduce unexpected breakdowns, lower maintenance costs, and improve fleet reliability.
-However, most existing systems rely exclusively on internal diagnostic signals and are validated on simulated data with deterministic labels, limiting the credibility of reported performance metrics.
-This paper presents a simulation-validated proof-of-concept framework for V2X-augmented predictive maintenance that integrates vehicle-internal sensor streams with external contextual signals---including road quality, weather conditions, traffic density, and driver behaviour---acquired through Vehicle-to-Everything (V2X) communication and third-party APIs, with inference performed at the vehicle edge.
-The paper establishes the algorithmic and architectural foundation for this approach; field validation on instrumented vehicles is explicitly identified as the required next step before deployment.
+However, most existing systems rely exclusively on internal diagnostic signals and are validated on simulated or industrial benchmark data, limiting their credibility for real automotive deployment.
+This paper presents a contextual data fusion framework for predictive maintenance that integrates vehicle-internal sensor streams with external environmental signals---including road quality, weather conditions, traffic density, and driver behaviour---acquired through Vehicle-to-Everything (V2X) communication and third-party APIs, with inference performed at the vehicle edge.